iZeaoGamer/Koth-v3.0/README.md

 - [x] Add discord virion intergration

-- [x] Add WorldLoader-All support to allow worlds to load before the plugin does.
+- [x] No longer require any external plugins to run this plugin.

 - [x] Add KothPlayer class, where it'll store all of the player data.
 At the moment, it only supports isInGame(), and setInGame(bool).
 We may add more to this in the future.